orstavik/JoiComponents/book/chapter2/Discussion_conflicting_gestures.md

 ### Resolving the conflict, act 1: Patience

-To solve this conflict, browsers used a well known strategy for resolving conflict: patience.
+To resolve this conflict, browsers used a well known strategy: patience.
 If you just wait 300ms after the first tap, then you will know for sure if the user has tapped once or double-tapped.
 And so the mobile browsers did.